 None of the largest trees occur in their native habitat.
-The largest in the US is 31 m tall, dbh 433 cm, in Pescadero County, California, and a much taller tree (height 48 m, dbh 122 cm) occurs in San Francisco, California (American Forests 2000).
+The largest in the US was remeasured in January 2015 and found to be 31.1 m tall, dbh 475.8 cm, with a 33.8 m crown spread.
+It grows in the valley of Pescadero Creek, E of Pescadero, California (Matt Ritter email 2015.01.11).
+A much taller tree (height 48 m, dbh 122 cm) occurs in San Francisco, California (American Forests 2000).
 The largest tree in Great Britain is 36 m tall, dbh 320 cm, in Strete Ralegh, Devon (Mitchell et al. 1990).
-The real giants, though, are ornamentals in New Zealand, where the species has been popular since the 1850s.
-The champion, identified and measured in 2012, is in Awhitu, south of Auckland.
+Some of the largest trees are ornamentals in New Zealand, where the species has been popular since the 1850s.
+The largest tree there, identified and measured in 2012, is in Awhitu, south of Auckland.
 It is 23.8 m tall with a dbh of 463.1 cm and a crown spread of 29.5 m (Brad Cadwallader email 2012.04.14).
 Other very large trees can be found in Pukekura Park (IDS 1996), in Yatton Park, Tauranga (Burstall and Sale 1984), in Awaroa (photo at left; Brad Cadwallader email 2009.10.03), and in Brooklands Park, New Plymouth (Robert Van Pelt email 2009.04.14).

 Jepson (1923) reports a maximum age of 284 years, but provides no details.